Skip to content

 • vaginal bleeding / vaginal discharge (the famous lochia);

-• uterine contractions (the re-famous contractions);
+• uterine contractions (the re-famous afterpains);

-• your milk production (sometimes impressive!);
+• your milk coming in (sometimes impressive!);

 • possible pain in the perineum or your scars.

-The return of layers
+The return of menstruation

 Postpartum medical follow-up